 This one's a little different.
 Brand affiliates are content creators who promote brands in exchange for a commission on any sales they make.
 Affiliates tend to use long-form content such as blogs and vlogs rather than short social media posts, though either can be used and more successful affiliates may use a combination of both.
 Affiliates promote your products or brand using special links that ensure any purchases made through their link grant the affiliate a commission.
 More often than not, affiliates find you.
 Sometimes, they have no personal contact with the brand.

 Affiliates frequently promote dozens, if not hundreds, of products across their niche.
-They may find you via your website, or they may find your affiliate programme through websites like Commission Junction that manage many brands.
-If you sell items on large sites like Amazon, those products may be promoted through Amazon's affiliate programme.
+They may find you via your website, or they may find your affiliate program through websites like Commission Junction that manage many brands.
+If you sell items on large sites like Amazon, those products may be promoted through Amazon's affiliate program.

 Pros of Using Affiliates